Lesley-w19/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 3. When I was having that alphabet soup, I never thought that it would pay off
 4. Hexadecimal printing
 5. 00...99
+6. Inventing is a combination of brains and materials.
+The more brains you use, the less material you need